jenkinsci/aws-s3-cleaner-plugin/README.md

-# AWSBeanstalkReleaser
+# AWS S3 Cleaner

-Plugin to manage/release application versions on your AWSEB Environments
+Plugin to clean your S3 Buckets